Fascinating Facts About Small-Yellow-Birds You Should Know

 American goldfinch perched on sunflower showing bright yellow plumage and black wings

 Their Diet Mainly Consists Of Seeds Particularly From Sunflowers Thistles And Dandelions Making Them A Frequent Visitor To Feeders Stocked With Nyjer Seed.
 Unlike Many Other Songbirds They Nest Later In Summer Timing Reproduction With The Abundance Of Thistle Plants.
-Their Cheerful Calls Often Sounding Like “per-chick-o-ree” Are Easy To Identify Once You Know Them.
-Watching Goldfinches At Feeders Feels Like Having A Splash Of Sunshine Fluttering Around Your Garden.
+Their Cheerful Calls Often Sounding Like Per Chick O Ree Are Easy To Recognize Among Other Small Yellow Birds Watching Them At Feeders Feels Like Having A Splash Of Sunshine Fluttering Around Your Garden And Reminds You Why Small Yellow Birds Are So Loved By Birdwatchers Everywhere.

 Bananaquit